tranhelen/tranhelen/_posts/2019-04-14-theywontcome.md

 layout: post
 title: They Won't Come
 date: 2019-04-14
-excerpt: I really love this whole idea of "if you build it, they will come," or that other dismissive
+excerpt: I really love this whole idea of "if you build it, they will come," or that other similar phrase, "just build a good product."
+Thing is, it's sort of a fantasy.
+It sounds nice but it doesn't ring true for most human relationships.
+How does someone know you exist until you show up?
 ---

 I really love this whole idea of _"if you build it, they will come,"_ or that other similar phrase, _"just build a good product."_ Thing is, it's sort of a fantasy.
 It sounds nice but it doesn't ring true for most human relationships.
 How does someone know you exist until you show up?